mofm/meta-econ/README.md

 ## e-Con Tiny Core Image

 e-Con Tiny Core Image is really so tiny.
 It's built with musl and busybox.
+It works successfully with systemd-nspawn.
+Tested!

 e-Con Tiny Core Image packages: